Caterpillar: In popular culture

-In the Old Testament of the Bible caterpillars are feared as pest that devour crops.
-They are part of the "pestilence, blasting, mildew, locust" because of their association with the locust, thus they are one of the plagues of Egypt.
-Jeremiah names them as one of the inhabitants of Babylon.
-The English word caterpillar derives from the old French catepelose (hairy cat) but merged with the piller (pillager).
 Caterpillars became a symbol for social dependents.
 Shakespeare's Bolingbroke described King Richard's friends as "The caterpillars of the commonwealth, Which I have sworn to weed and pluck away".
 In 1790 William Blake referenced this popular image in The Marriage of Heaven and Hell when he attacked priests: "as the caterpillar chooses the fairest leaves to lay her eggs on, so the priest lay his curse on the fairest joys".

 The role of caterpillars in the life stages of butterflies was badly understood.
 In 1679 Maria Sibylla Merian published the first volume of The Caterpillars' Marvelous Transformation and Strange Floral Food, which contained 50 illustrations and a description of insects, moths, butterflies and their larvae.
 An earlier popular publication on moths and butterflies, and their caterpillars, by Jan Goedart had not included eggs in the life stages of European moths and butterflies, because he had believed that caterpillars were generated from water.
 When Merian published her study of caterpillars it was still widely believed that insects were spontaneously generated.
 Merian's illustrations supported the findings of Francesco Redi, Marcello Malpighi and Jan Swammerdam.

 Butterflies were regarded as symbol for the human soul since ancient time, and also in the Christian tradition.
 Goedart thus located his empirical observations on the transformation of caterpillars into butterflies in the Christian tradition.
 As such he argued that the metamorphosis from caterpillar into butterfly was a symbol, and even proof, of Christ's resurrection.
 He argued "that from dead caterpillars emerge living animals; so it is equally true and miraculous, that our dead and rotten corpses will rise from the grave."
 Swammerdam, who in 1669 had demonstrated that inside a caterpillar the rudiments of the future butterfly's limbs and wings could be discerned, attacked the mystical and religious notion that the caterpillar died and the butterfly subsequently resurrected.
 As a militant Cartesian, Swammerdam attacked Goedart as ridiculous, and when publishing his findings he proclaimed "here we witness the digression of those who have tried to prove Resurrection of the Dead from these obviously natural and comprehensible changes within the creature itself."